JohanVanslembrouck/corolib/examples/study-initial_suspend/README.md

 Let's compare lazy and eager start.

-* Lawy start: foo() has suspended at its initial suspend point.
+* Lazy start: foo() has suspended at its initial suspend point.
 The task destructor can safely destroy foo()'s coroutine frame because foo() has not entered its body (and started an operation that has to be completed).

 * Eager start(): foo() may (will) have started an operation that has not yet completed.